The White Helmets (film)

 The White Helmets is a 2016 British short documentary film.
-The film follows the daily operations of a group of volunteer rescue workers of the Syrian Civil Defence, also known as the White Helmets.
+The film follows the daily operations of a group of volunteer rescue workers of the Syria Civil Defence, also known as the White Helmets.
 The film was directed by Orlando von Einsiedel and produced by Joanna Natasegara.
 It won the Best Documentary (Short Subject) at the 89th Academy Awards.

 Synopsis

 The White Helmets follows three Syria Civil Defence volunteers as they work in Aleppo and across Syria.
 The film also follows the three men, who are part of the same unit, as they train in Turkey.